mindkin/hourfleet/docs/youconfigure.md

 					"MaximumRequestPeriodMinutes": 20160, // Maximum duration of a booking that can be requested "UseBeforeStartPeriodMinutes": 15, //How long before the scheduled time can the next borrower start their rental if the car is available
 					"AutoCompleteAfterNoCompletionPeriodMinutes": 4320, // How long after the car is returned by borrower will it be auto-completed by the system on behalf of the owner
-					"AutoCompleteAfterNoUsePeriodMinutes": 15, //How long before the end of the reservation will the rental be auto-completed by the system on behalf of the borrower, if they haven't started the rental.
+					"AutoCompleteAfterNoUsePeriodMinutes": 15, //How long before the scheduled end of the booking will it be auto-completed by the system, if the borrower has not started the rental. (i.e. a 'no show' scenario)
 					"LateFees": {
-						"GracePeriodMinutes": 15 // How long after the car is due back, that late fees start accumulating }
+						"GracePeriodMinutes": 15 // How long after the scheduled end time of the booking do late fees start accumulating.
+					}
 				}
 			},